 Who Is a Candidate for Hair Replacement?

 Candidates for hair replacement procedures include:

-A person who has lost some but not all hair as a result of burns or other scalp injuries
+- A person who has lost some hair as a result of burns or other scalp injuries

 Who Is Not a Candidate for Hair Replacement?